vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/old-versions/v0-11-to-13/create-wallet-v0-13.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To download Vega Wallet and create your wallet, follow the step-by-step instructions below.
-These instructions cover version 0.14, the latest release.
+To download Vega Wallet and create your wallet using versions 0.13, 0.12, or 0.11, follow the step-by-step instructions below.
+You can also refer to [documentation for 0.10.0 or earlier](/docs/tools/vega-wallet/cli-wallet/old-versions/v0-10-0/create-wallet-v0-10) if you need it.

 This software a work-in-progress and is frequently updated.